BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 SIFs come with distinct features that set them apart from other investment options.

-1. Minimum investment threshold: Rs.10 lakh for individual investors, making it accessible yet exclusive.
+• Minimum investment threshold: R10 lakh for individual investors, making it relatively accessible while maintaining exclusivity.

-• Open-ended funds allow you to enter or exit anytime.
+• Open-ended funds may allow you to enter or exit at regular intervals.

-• Close-ended funds have fixed tenures for long-term investments.
+• Close-ended funds have fixed tenures, which may suit long-term investments.

 • Interval funds offer periodic redemption opportunities.

-3. Diverse asset allocation: Can invest in debt instruments, equities and REiTs/InvITs
+• Diverse asset allocation: May invest in debt instruments, equities and REiTs/InvITs

-4. Professional management: Managed by certified fund managers with expertise in niche markets.
+• Professional management: Managed by certified fund managers with expertise in specialised investment strategies.

 Risk mitigation in SIFs

-While SIFs target high-risk investments, SEBI has implemented robust risk management measures.
+While SIFs target high-risk investments, SEBI has implemented robust risk management measures within the regulatory framework.

-• Diversification of limits: Capped exposure to individual securities and issuers reduces concentration risk.
+• Diversification of limits: Exposure to individual securities and issuers is subject to regulatory limits, which may help reduce concentration risk.

-• Transparency requirements: Detailed disclosures in offer documents ensure informed decision-making.
+• Transparency requirements: Detailed disclosures in offer documents and periodic reporting ensure informed decision-making.

-• Regulatory safeguards: Strict compliance with SEBI guidelines minimises operational risks.
+• Regulatory safeguards: Strict compliance with SEBI guidelines may help with minimise operational and governance risks.

-Target audience Higher income and accredited investors Retail investors, HNIs and corporates
+Target audience High income investors and accredited investors Retail investors, HNIs, and corporates

 Asset class exposure Private equity, real estate, niche markets Stocks, bonds, money market instruments